Plum girls lacrosse in hunt for Section 2 championship | Trib HSSN

 “They were out to avenge that loss.
 You could tell they were getting a little frustrated when they would turn the ball over.
 They were coming at us hard to try and come back, but we weren’t going to let them.”

-The victory at home, the last time the Mustangs stepped on the field for competition, completed a two-game comeback of sorts after a 14-10 loss to section contender Indiana and a 14-4 loss to Section 2-2A stalwart Chartiers Valley.
+The victory completed a two-game comeback of sorts after a 14-10 loss to section contender Indiana and a 14-4 loss to Section 2-2A stalwart Chartiers Valley.

 Plum added the win over Franklin Regional to a 17-5 triumph over Oakland Catholic two days earlier.

-“It was huge tonight with it being such a big section game in our goal of winning the section title,” Anderson said.
-“We just put the loss to Indiana behind us and refocused to win all of our remaining section games.
-We are just taking it one game at a time.”
+“It was huge with it being such a big section game in our goal of winning the section title,” Anderson said.
+“We just put the loss to Indiana behind us and refocused to win all of our remaining section games.”

 A section game at Greensburg Central Catholic scheduled for Wednesday was postponed, so Plum’s next section contest will be April 25 at home against Greensburg Salem.

-The hosts scored the next five goals, with Difrancesca and Fischer returning to the scoring column.
+The hosts recorded the next five goals, with Difrancesca and Fischer scoring again.

 Smith, who scored the winner with 30 seconds left in last year’s 7-6 victory at Franklin Regional, scored three straight for Plum, which opened a 9-4 advantage with 16:50 left in the second half.